 → Or cover it with some Chinese White

-If you don’t want to risk attempting to scrape a mark off with a scalpel another trick I’ve used successfully in the past is to apply the tiniest dab of Chinese White watercolour paint or some white gouache, painting carefully with the smallest brush you have.
-This likely won’t cover it completely (you obviously don’t want to end up with a thick blob of paint so don’t apply it too thickly as this will look worse than the mark you started with) but it will tone it down and hopefully deflect the eye from it.
-This works best if the mark is somewhere within your actual drawing, and less well if it’s in the middle of the blank paper that surrounds the pencil work.
+If you don’t want to risk attempting to actually scrape a stubborn mark off, then another trick I’ve used successfully in the past is to apply the tiniest thin dab of Chinese White watercolour paint or some white gouache over the top of it.
+This likely won’t cover it completely (you don’t want to end up with a thick and obvious blob of paint in the middle of a drawing) but it will tone it down and hopefully deflect the eye away from it.
+Painting a mark out works best if it’s not right in the middle of an area of blank paper.

-→ If all else fails, add a background
+→ If all else fails, draw over it!

-And finally my very last tip: if you have drawn something like a portrait and have a stubborn mark still visible on an area of blank paper, consider adding a bit of background to your drawing!
-A bit of softly hatched background shading in a very light pencil can be enough to cover a mark and can even enhance your drawing.
+Finally my very last tip: if you have drawn something like a portrait and have a stubborn mark in an area of blank paper around your subject, consider adding a bit of background to your drawing!
+A bit of softly hatched background shading can cover a mark and might even enhance your drawing.

 And lastly, avoid it happening in the first place!

 Of course prevention is always better than cure!
-This post has suggestions on how to protect your paper from graphite dust and other damage while you are drawing.
+This post on drawing hacks has suggestions on how to protect your paper from graphite dust and other damage while you are working.